Stochastic synaptic dynamics under learning: Mean-field theory of the recurrent network

 \section{Mean-field theory of the recurrent network}

 The drift- and diffusion coefficients of feed-forward synapses in \prettyref{eq:D1D2_MFT} depend on the input from the recurrent network.
-To determine its statistics, we follow \citep{Brunel00_183}.
+To determine its statistics, we follow \citep{Brunel00_183}; for more sophisticated approaches to population dynamics see e.g. \citep{Schwalger2017_e1005507}.
 The main difference to \citep{Brunel00_183} is that we have three populations, target, non-target, and inhibitory neurons, and that for $h\neq1$, inhibitory neurons receive stronger excitation than excitatory neurons.
 The total input to excitatory target and non-target neurons is presented in \prettyref{eq:tot_intput_a}.
 The total input to inhibitory neurons is

 Here, the excitatory firing rate is the weighted sum of the target and the non-target neuron's firing rate